floyiac/Winter-Program-team1/README.md

 # Winter-Program-team1
-#A Little Game
+# A Little Game

-###This is a little game redesigned and implemented by a group of students
+### This is a little game redesigned and implemented by a group of students

-##Now here are a few tips about how to play the game
+## Now here are a few tips about how to play the game

-T
-he character that you are controlling is represented as a (ball).
+### The character that you are controlling is represented as a (ball).
 You can control it via these keys:
 (W) for upper left
 (E) for upper right
 (A) for left